Anthony Apesos

-Anthony Apesos (born 1953) is an American painter and professor of Fine Arts at the Art Institute of Boston at Lesley University.
+Anthony Apesos (born 1953) is an American painter and professor emeritus of Fine Arts at the Art Institute of Boston at Lesley University.

 Biography

 Apesos was born on 6 January 1953 in Newark, New Jersey, the son of John and Helen Apesos.
 Later that year, his family returned to Philadelphia, where his parents were restaurateurs.
 Apesos attended The Episcopal Academy from 1965 to 1972, after which he received his A.B. at Vassar College in Religion.
 Apesos studied painting under Morris Blackburn, Arthur de Costa, Ben Kamahira, and Sidney Goodman at the Pennsylvania Academy of the Fine Arts from 1975 to 1979, and received a M.F.A. in 1991 from the Milton Avery Graduate School of the Arts at Bard College.
 In 1992, Apesos moved to Boston, and became chair of the Fine Arts department at the Art Institute of Boston (now part of Lesley University).
 Apesos founded AIB's M.F.A. program, and currently is professor of Fine Arts.